kamontat/kcs/scripts/commands/README.md

 ## Useful functions and variables

-The useful built-in functions and variables.
+The useful internal functions and variables.

 ### Generic variables